thetestspecimen/linux-notes/README.md

 - Fedora Workstation 31
 - Ubuntu Server 19.10

+## Contributions

+If you spot anything that I have written is wrong, or could be done better then please don't hesitate to get in contact or put in a pull request.

 ## License

 The content of this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](LICENSE.md)